Rubayet19/personal-api-dashboard/memory.md

 - Protected routes that redirect to login if not authenticated
 - Consistent Sidebar navigation across all dashboard pages
 - Active route highlighting in Sidebar
+- Improved layout with dashboard title moved to navbar for better visual hierarchy

 ### Backend